Lou B. ("Bink") Noll: Biography

 Noll authored three volumes of poetry.
 His first book, The Center of the Circle was published by Harcourt, Brace & World in 1962.
 Already his poetry had appeared in leading periodicals, including The Atlantic Monthly, The Paris Review, The Kenyon Review, and The Nation.
 A second volume of verse, The Feast, followed in 1967.
 In 1968, he signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.
 Noll's poem "Angel" appeared in the December 20, 1969, issue of The New Yorker.

 During the following decade his career was interrupted by illness.
 His third book, The House, appeared in 1984.
 It is a mature performance by an accomplished poet.
 In The House the formality of his earlier style is softened, but a subtle awareness of sound still informs the verse.
 The poems explore the triumphs and tragedies of domestic life.
 In 2017, poet David R. Slavitt selected and introduced a retrospective volume of Bink Noll's poetry for Little Island Press's Memento series.

 Bink Noll's papers, including correspondence and journals, reside in the Beloit College Archives.
 He corresponded with several notable literary figures of the twentieth century, including poets William Meredith, Richard Eberhart, George Garrett, Willard Thorp, Ned O'Gorman, and W. S. Merwin.

 Noll appears on the spoken word album Poets for Peace, produced under the auspices of the United States Fellowship of Reconciliation.
 It records a group reading at New York's Town Hall on November 12, 1967.
-Notable readers and performers on the album include Robert Lowell, Anais Nin, and Arthur Miller.
+Notable readers and performers on the album include Robert Lowell, Anaïs Nin, and Arthur Miller.

 American composer Burrill Phillips set Noll's words to music in "Song in a Winter Night: for soprano and piano" (1985).